shenwei356/seqkit/doc/docs/usage.md

 For FASTA format, use flag -2 (--two-pass) to reduce memory usage.
 FASTQ not supported.

-Firstly, fakit reads the sequence head and length information.
+Firstly, faskit reads the sequence head and length information.
-If the file is not plain FASTA file, fakit will write the sequences to tempory files, and create FASTA index.
+If the file is not plain FASTA file, faskit will write the sequences to tempory files, and create FASTA index.

-Secondly, fakit sort sequence by head and length information and extract sequences by FASTA index.
+Secondly, faskit sort sequence by head and length information and extract sequences by FASTA index.

 Usage:
-  fakit sort [flags]
+  faskit sort [flags]

 Flags:
   -l, --by-length               by sequence length